‘America’s Got Talent’ Winner Reveals The Surprising Way She’ll Spend $1 Million Prize

 Still reeling from the season finale of ‘America’s Got Talent’?!
 Well, we’ve learning EXCLUSIVELY what the winner is going to spend the prize money on!
 Warning: Spoilers ahead!

-In case you hadn’t learned by now, Darci Lynne, the adorable pint-sized ventriloquist took home the prize this season!
-That means she beat out another equally cute youngster: Angelica Hale and her enormous voice!
+In case you hadn’t learned by now, Darci Lynne, the adorable pint-sized ventriloquist, took home the prize this season!
+That means she beat out another equally talented youngster: Angelica Hale and her enormous voice!
 As devoted fans know, this means that Darci will be getting $1 million in prize!
 Curious what she has in mind for all that dough?
-Thankfully, we sat down with Darci prior to the finale and asked her that very question and her response is simply too sweet!
+Thankfully, we sat down with Darci prior to the finale and asked her that very question!
+And her response is simply too sweet!

 “It would mean so much to me and I would do so many things with the million dollars, I can’t even name them all!” she told HollywoodLife.com EXCLUSIVELY. “(Laughter) I need to get my mom a new dishwasher.
 Because now our dishwasher isn’t very good so we need a new one.”
+Aww!
 Just the cutest answer in the world.
 Okay, go get some Kleenex now.
-Check out more pics from the season right here!
+Check out more pics from Season 12 right here!

+What an insane ride America’s Got Talent has been this time round!
+It only makes sense that they end the show with one tearjerker of a sendoff!
+In no time, we learned that Mandy Harvey, Sara & Hero, Light Balance, Darci and Angelica were the top five.
+But that meant that loads of fan-favorites, like Kechi, didn’t make the cut.
+Sigh.
+Before Angelica nabbed second place, Mandy landed at third and the dazzling dance troupe Light Balance snagged fourth.
+Want a play-by-play of the whole emotional night?
+We don’t blame you!
+Check out our full recap right here!

 Congrats to @ItsDarciLynne and Petunia the America's Got Talent winner for 2017 #agt #AGTFinale @AGT pic.twitter.com/6tNG0q4z6J